 The overall goals of the PAEA Faculty Generated Research Grants Program are to promote quality scholarship regarding PA education and the PA field, increase research capacity and collaboration across institutions, and encourage the development and training of emerging PA education researchers.
 To accomplish these goals, PAEA will provide a substantial investment of up to $50,000 for a study that meaningfully expands the existing body of knowledge on PA education and/or the PA profession.
 Funding will be prioritized for projects that propose rigorous, sophisticated methods and analyses to address novel research questions consistent with the two major goals and/or five components of the PAEA Strategic Plan.
 Projects that involve collaboration and mentorship among senior and junior PA researchers will also be given special consideration.
 PAEA will accept letters of intent until September 20, 2017, and will invite full proposals no later than November 3, 2017.

-The principal investigator ( PI ) must be employed at least half-time (0.50 FTE) at a PAEA member program in good standing and full-time at the host institution of the PA program, as well as have a proven research track record.
-The PI does not have to be a physician assistant but a physician assistant should be involved in the project.
+The principal investigator ( PI ) and co-principal investigators (Co-PIs) must be employed at least half-time (0.50 FTE) at a PAEA member program in good standing and full-time at the host institution of the PA program.
+PIs and Co-PIs should have a proven research track record.
+The PI and Co-PIs do not have to be physician assistants (PAs), but a PA should be involved in the project.

 PAEA recommends reviewing the evaluation criteria to guide the preparation of successful application materials.